Export Live Animals to Colombia

 Colombia will reject animal shipments without import permits.

-Please note: Colombia requires prior approval of U.S. facilities or farms by ICA before the importation of animals and germplasm is permitted into Colombia (with the exception of pet dogs and cats).
-In each section below are the required forms/questionnaires (a.k.a.
-"Guidance Documents") that are to be completed by a USDA accredited veterinarian, sent to the Colombian importer, who then submits the forms to ICA for approval, prior to export.
+Note: Colombia requires prior approval of U.S. facilities or farms by ICA before the importation of animals and germplasm is permitted into Colombia (with the exception of pet dogs and cats).
+In each section below are the required forms/questionnaires (also known as "Guidance Documents") that are to be completed by a USDA-accredited veterinarian and sent to the Colombian importer, who then submits the forms to ICA for approval prior to export.

 Note: Effective immediately, Colombia will not accept mares transported in the last third of pregnancy.